hazrasayanta/30DayaCoding/Dsa/DSA-in-JavaScript/Data Stracture/Queue/Queue.md

 This implementation uses an array to store the elements of the queue and provides methods like `enqueue`, `dequeue`, `front`, `isEmpty`, `size`, and `print` to manipulate and interact with the queue.

-# Queue Implementation in JavaScript (Cheat Sheet) Using Arrays
+# Queue Implementation in JavaScript Using Arrays

 **=>** Here's a concise cheat sheet for queues in JavaScript: